Skip to main content

 • optional filters

-This makes charts the analytical layer of the knowledge base.
+Charts are the analytical layer of the knowledge base.

 Chart types